Net4FunGR/net4fungr.github.io/content/posts/iou-love/index.md

   copy: true
   maxShownLines: 30
 author: false
-summary: "Showcase how to use Cisco IOL in your containerlabs using netlab to orchestrate the provisioning of the infra and Kentik for the traffic visibility and monitoring use cases."
+summary: Showcase how to use Cisco IOL in your containerlabs using netlab to orchestrate the provisioning of the infra and Kentik for the traffic visibility and monitoring use cases.
 ---
 ---
 ## Intro